webrcade/webrcade-docs/docs/advanced/archive-manifests.md

 ### Basic Example

-The following is a basic example of a webЯcade archive manifest file.
+The following is a basic example of a webЯcade package archive manifest file.

 This particular manifest only includes two files.
 The first is a `.zip` file that contains a collection of small files that will be extracted.
 Sets of smaller files should be assembled into smaller archive files (50 megabytes or so) to reduce the time required to download each file individually.
 The second file is a much larger file that will be downloaded directly.

-Since the actual file URLs are empty, they will be downloaded relative to the location of the webЯcade archive manifest URL itself.
+Since the actual file URLs are empty, they will be downloaded relative to the location of the webЯcade package archive manifest URL itself.

 Also, since full paths are not provided in the `name` fields, each of these files will reside at the root of the game content.